What I have noticed about ethnic groups is that there no clear definition of what they are.

 I see color race names listed for ethnic groups like White for Saint Helena, Ascension, and Tristan da Cunha.
 The color race names make no sense any way for human beings are far too diverse to be pinned down to color names.
 The vast majority of geneticists and anthropologists agree that race is a social construct and not biological.
 All modern human DNA is 99.9% identical.
 There is greater variation in "racial" groups than between "racial" groups.
 There are variants that "racial groups share with each other.
 There is far more genetic diversity in Africa than anywhere else.
 Everybody has variants that are found in Africans.

 Race is real in a sense.
 It's deeply engraved in our human consciousness.
 For centuries, people have mistreated each other because of being perceived as a different race.
-Many things have manifested from the racist ideologies.
+Many bad things have manifested from the racist ideologies.

 If we want to eradicate racism, then we should educate ourselves and others about human genetics and anthropology.